disobliged/disobliged/README.md

 #### Coding Languages I'm currently learning:

 🐍 Python
-  -> The language I have a basic grasp on, better than the other two at least.
+  -> The language I have a basic grasp on, better than the other three at least.
 Now experimenting with more intermediate-level Python, even though I get lost easily.

 📊 R
   -> Starting a new language and experimenting with data science!
-I'm still doing the basics.
+I'm still doing the basics, but I could make a pretty cool Random Forest model!

 🍵 Javascript
   -> The second language I learned, not as good as the first, but hey it's a start.